OpenRockets/web-dev-error-solutions/errors/nextjs/dealing-with-error-invalid-hook-call-in-next-js-components/README.md

+# 🐞 Dealing with `Error: Invalid Hook Call` in Next.js Components

 This document addresses a common error developers encounter when using hooks within Next.js components: the `Error: Invalid hook call` error.
 This typically occurs when hooks are used incorrectly, such as outside of a functional component or within a conditional statement that might not always execute.